HonggeunKim/honggeunkim.github.io/_pages/about.md

     <p>123 your address street</p>
     <p>Cambridge, MA, USA</p>

-news: true # includes a list of news items
+news: false # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
-social: true # includes social icons at the bottom of the page
+social: false # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I am a physics graduate student at MIT in the [Kavli Institute for Astrophysics](https://space.mit.edu/), expected to graduate in the summer of 2024, with a deep passion for exploring the high-redshift universe and cosmology.
+My research interests are centered at radio astronomical observations and their statistical interpretation, where I aim to uncover the mysteries of the early universe through cutting-edge data analysis and innovative methodologies.

+My major work involves the Hydrogen Epoch of Reionization Array ([HEAR](https://reionization.org/)), a radio interferometric telescope.
+This work encompasses comprehensive statisitical inference on large datasets, including one-point statistics and power spectrum analysis, for 21 cm cosmology and line intensity mapping experiments.
+Recently, I have focused on extracting essential geometrical and tomographic information from 2D radio images using a U-net architecture.